 We have freedoms of choice, deciding how we will act and where to focus our objectives.
 We can't, however, choose the conditions for those rewards.

 In Zen And the Art of Motorcycle Maintenance, Robert Pirsig describes “the old South Indian Monkey Trap.”
 The trap is constructed of a hollowed coconut chained to a post.
 A small hole is drilled allowing an open hand to reach into the coconut for the tempting contents (rice).
 The hole, however, isn’t large enough to free a closed hand gripping the goodies.
-The monkey reaches in but cannot free himself from the simple devise without relinquishing hold on the reward.
+The monkey reaches in but cannot free himself from the simple devise without relinquishing hold of the treat (2005).

 Whether it is a loaded needle, perpetual procrastination, or continuous angry exchanges with a spouse, we know these actions interfere with our rich desires for a better future.

 “First say to yourself what you would be; and then do what you have to do.” – Epictetus

 If we want to be free, we must let go.
 There is no other way.
 We can’t dictate all the circumstances; we can’t force blessing without the necessary sacrifices.
 We must know the laws upon which the consequences are predicated and then act upon those laws.